ishantchauhan710/SpaceFeed/README.md

 ![](/screenshots/desktop/screen3.jpg)
 # **SpaceFeed**

-**SpaceFeed** is a social media platform where users can share their thoughts and images, comment on posts, receive realtime notifications and do many other things
+**SpaceFeed** is a social media platform where users can upload posts and images, like and comment on other people's posts, receive realtime notifications and do many other things

 ## About :dart: